New York Loss of Sight Injury Lawyer

 If an accident causes you to lose your ability to hear, you will incur significant medical expenses from medical treatment and assistive technology.
 With the help of an experienced loss of sight injury attorney in New York, you may be able to hold the person's whose negligence resulted in your injury legally accountable.
 Depending on the facts of your case, the type of compensation that you may entitled to includes expenses related to medical expenses, lost wages and pain and suffering.
 Medical expenses include your past and future medical expenses that are related to treatment for your injury.
 For example, medical expenses would include emergency room treatment, hospital stay, doctors' fees, medication, rehabilitative services, and assistive technology.

 If you lose your sight there is a good chance that you will not be able to go back to the job you had prior to the accident.
-This means that you will be entitled not only to compensation for the wages you lost while recovering.
-You will also be entitled to compensation for loss of earning potential as you will likely have a difficult time earning as much as you would have if did not lose your vision.
+This means that you will be entitled not only to compensation for the wages you lost while recovering, but you may also be entitled to compensation for loss of earning potential as you will likely have a difficult time earning as much as you would have if you did not lose your vision.

 In addition, you may be able to collect damages for pain and suffering.
 Compensation for pain and suffering is reserved for those injuries that are severe enough to cause the victim extreme physical pain, or that cause the victim to suffer psychologically and emotionally.
 Loss of sight is an example of a permanent injury that would be considered so life-altering that an award for pain and suffering would be appropriate.Contact Stephen Bilkis & Associates